zzerexx/scripts/aimblox gui.md

 This means that one of the pages has an error, please report this to zzerexx#3970.

 ### 8
-"Failed to hook _FireInternal function"
+"Failed to hook Fire function"
 Make sure your exploit has "hookfunction"

 ### 9